nus-cs2103-AY2021S2/tp/docs/UserGuide.md

     view 1

-### Revise specific food reviews
+### Revise a specific entry

-Opens up a window, showing the existing details of an entry and allowing for quick corrections and updates without requiring the use of prefixes and command syntaxes, in the UI.
+Opens up a window, showing the existing details of an entry and allowing for quick corrections and updates without requiring the use of prefixes and command syntax in the UI.

 Format: `revise <INDEX>`